 - 2 Tbsp brown sugar

 - 2 Tbsp whole coriander

-- 1 cup roasted corn kernels, from 2 ears corn, roasted and kernels cut off
+- 1 cup roasted or grilled corn kernels (from 2 ears corn, roasted or grilled and kernels cut off)

 - 2 Tbsp cilantro, chopped

 - 2 Tbsp scallions (white and pale green parts only), sliced

 - kosher salt and pepper